rohitchelat2/QuizAppProject/README.md

 **New leanings:** Use of 'ON DELETE' in Database schema for Foreign keys, which helped reduce the amount code required for delete action and helped implement a less error prone delete function

-**Want to learn and implement:** Enabling CI/CD and migration by connecting Neon and Github
+**Want to learn and implement:** Enabling CI/CD and migration by connecting Neon with Github

+### Svelte and SvelteKit
+Client side was created using with Svelte using aditional support of SvelteKit.
+It works as SPA with conditional componets for each functinality.
+When I statrted coding I had only less than 15hrs of expeirence with Svelte.
+So the structure and many methods used in the app is not as clear as I wanted it to be, And many things learned while coding made me realise, it could have been structured and coded much better and clearly.
+Custom CSS is being used for now, so responsiveness and styling is not to the perfection

+**New leanings:** use of $state for reactive states,   Svelte animation, in: and out: usage

+**Want to learn and implement:** Routing in client side using SvelteKit,  Using Tailwind CSS, better components break down, cleaning up the code,

+### Server - Deno(Hono)
+Server side was created using Hono Web application framework.
+Inbuilt middlewares are being used for routing, CORS, logger and JWT tockens and authorisation.
+Architecture of the serverside was created following the course material.

+**Want to learn and implement:** Want to restrict CORS to the exact domain of the client

+### REST Api

 ### Autherisation of Users and Admins
 JWT tokens are used for authorisation.
 And used inbuilt JWT middleware for checking and authorizing all users trying to access "/api/content/", and also it decodes the user info from the token for further server actions.
 An extra custom middleware was created for checking Admin authorization if the link starts with "/api/content/manage/".

 **New leanings:** Use of JWT tockens and authenticater

-**Want to learn and implement:** Using HTTP-only cookies and JWT combined
+**Want to learn and implement:** Using HTTP-only cookies and JWT combined for better security

-### Svelte and Svelte KIT

-### Server - Deno(Hono)

-### REST Api and CORS
-Currently CORS is enabled through CORS middleware and all API endpoints are openly accesible.

 ### Deplyment and CI/CD